-- Get medical attention right away if you have any medical emergency.
-Call 911 and notify the dispatch personnel that you have or may have COVID-19.
-Emergency warning signs of COVID-19 can include; trouble breathing, pain or pressure in the chest that won’t go away, new confusion or inability to arouse or wake, or pale, gray or blue-colored skin, lips or nail beds, depending on skin tone
+- Get medical care right away if you have any medical emergency.
+Call 9-1-1 and notify the dispatcher that you have or may have COVID-19.
+Emergency warning signs of COVID-19 can include: trouble breathing, pain or pressure in the chest that won’t go away, new confusion or inability to arouse or wake, or pale, gray or blue-colored skin, lips or nail beds, depending on skin tone

 |Fever or headache or body aches||Use a mild pain reliever such as acetaminophen (Tylenol) or ibuprofen (e.g., Advil or Motrin)|

 |Sore throat||Use a mild pain reliever such as acetaminophen (Tylenol), throat sprays like chloraseptic spray, or cough drops|